 Click the Example icon to view an example of a Sample which makes use of the selected Questionnaire Widget.

-You're viewing the support pages for our Legacy Tooling and, as such, the information may be outdated.
-Now is a great time to check out our new and improved tooling, and make the move to Questionnaire Builder 2 and Task Builder 2!
-Our updated onboarding workshop (live or on-demand) is a good place to start.
+You're viewing the support pages for our Legacy Tool Questionnaire Builder 1 and, as such, the information may be outdated.
+Automatically upgrade your existing questionnaires to Questionnaire Builder 2, and check out our QB2 guides and our onboarding workshop (live or on-demand) for an overview of our new tools.

 Rich Text Widgets are the most common widget in questionnaires.
 Rich Text widgets are designed to be the main content block of your questionnaire, with the other widgets specific to individual responses.